visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 and subsequently the plots that can operate on the variable.

-To edit an expression's definition, users can type a new expression comprised of constants, variable names, and even other VisIt expressions into the **Definition** text field.
-The expression definition can span multiple lines as the VisIt expression parser ignores whitespace.
-For a complete list of VisIt's built-in expressions, refer to the table in section :ref:`Built-in_expressions`.
-Users can also use the **Insert Function...** menu, shown in :numref:`Figure %s <expressionwindow-functionmenu>`, to insert any of VisIt's built-in expressions directly into the expression definition.
+To edit an expression's definition, users can type a new expression comprised of constants, variable names, and even other VisIt_ expressions into the **Definition** text field.
+The expression definition can span multiple lines as the VisIt_ expression parser ignores whitespace.
+For a complete list of VisIt_'s built-in expressions, refer to the table in section :ref:`Built-in_expressions`.
+Users can also use the **Insert Function...** menu, shown in :numref:`Figure %s <expressionwindow-functionmenu>`, to insert any of VisIt_'s built-in expressions directly into the expression definition.
 The list of built-in expressions is divided into certain categories as shown by the structure of the **Insert Function...** menu.